microsoft/fluentui-react-native/README.md

  npm i @fluentui/react-native
 ```

-After successful installation, you can use the package by importing components at the top of your app's entry file, e.g. `App.js`:
+After successful installation, you can test the package by importing components at the top of your app's entry file, e.g. `App.js`:

 ```
  import { Checkbox } from '@fluentui/react-native';